Moon: Phases

-In Earth's sky brightness and apparent size of the Moon changes also due to its elliptic orbit around Earth.
+The brightness and apparent size of the Moon changes also due to its elliptic orbit around Earth.
+Consequently, given the same phase, the Moon's brightness also varies by up to 30% between apogee and perigee.
 At perigee (closest), since the Moon is up to 14% closer to Earth than at apogee (most distant), it subtends a solid angle which is up to 30% larger.
-Consequently, given the same phase, the Moon's brightness also varies by up to 30% between apogee and perigee.
 A full (or new) moon at such a position is called a supermoon.

 Each of the four intermediate phases of the Moon lasts, on average, about seven days (approximately 7.38 days), but this duration can vary by about ±11% due to the change in the distance between the Moon and Earth between apogee (farthest point) and perigee (closest point).

 The number of days since the most recent new moon is called the Moon's age.
 A complete cycle of lunar phases is known as a lunation.

 The approximate age and phase of the Moon for any date can be calculated by determining the number of days since a known new moon (e.g., January 1, 1900, or August 11, 1999) and dividing that value by the average length of a synodic month (29.53059 days).
 The remainder of the division represents the Moon's age.
 This method assumes a perfectly circular orbit and does not consider the exact time of the new moon, so results may be off by a few hours.
 Accuracy decreases as the date moves away from the reference date.

-This simplified calculation is suitable for general or decorative purposes, such as moon phase clocks.
-More precise applications that take into account the Moon's apogee and perigee require more complex methods.
+This simplified calculation is suitable for many purposes, but more precise applications require more complex calculation.

-Due to lunar libration, it is sometimes possible to see slightly more than the full moon (up to about 101%) or a small part of its far side (up to 5%).